 This ballast takes physical space when it fills our lives.
 Like neurologist Oliver Sacks, who manoeuvred us around his collected elements, Lively lines up her collected thoughts next to collected things (like the great ammonites of the title, Dancing Fish and Ammonites).

 I have the great sustaining ballast of memory; we all do, and hope to hang on to it.
 I am interested in this way that memory works, in what we do with it, and what it does to us.
 And when I look around my cluttered house—more ballast, material ballast—I can see myself oddly identified and defined by what is in it: my life charted out on the bookshelves, my concerned illuminated by a range of objects.

 I’ve written much about memory, how it haunts us, how it holds us captive with false promises and a pink wash of reality.
 But mostly, memory keeps us company.
 At times, it’s the closest ally we have.

 In Dancing Fish and Ammonites, Lively distinguishes between types of memory; like the things we casually recall as needed and the “moth-eaten type” we carry around all the time, which forms our self-image.
 Maybe that is what German critic Walter Benjamin meant when he said memory is consciousness.
 When we consider who we are, or what we are, we can only look into memory.
 The present flits away, and the future is impossible.

 We are all of us palimpsests; we carry the past around, it comes surging up whether or not we want it, it is an albatross, and a crutch.

 Novelist Graham Greene wrote “Memory is like a long broken night.
-As I write, it is as thought I am.”
-British essayist Laurie Lee, prefers to enter memory directly rather than view it from afar.
+As I write, it is as though I am.”
+British essayist Laurie Lee prefers to enter memory directly rather than view it from afar.
 In his writing, he throws memory’s cozy comfort around him and seems to exist again as he did once before.